 Note: This setting does not affect credit applied during manual invoice finalization.

-If automatic credit application is off to move a credit line item from a pending invoice to a specific upcoming/due/overdue:
+If the automatic credit application is off to move a credit line item from a pending invoice to a specific upcoming/due/overdue:

 Remove the credit line item from the pending invoice